Restraint and Isolation

-Per HB 1109, the Washington State Legislature appropriated funds solely for the Office of Superintendent of Public Instruction (OSPI) to collect and monitor restraint and isolation and to provide training, technical assistance, and other support to schools and districts to reduce the use of restraint and isolation.
-Per Substitute House Bill 1240 (2015-16), OSPI is publishing information relative to data reporting for Restraint or Isolation of Students.
+The Washington State Legislature appropriated funds for OSPI to monitor, and provide training, technical assistance, and other support to schools and districts to reduce the use of restraint and isolation.

 Physical intervention or force used to control a student, including the use of a restraint device to restrict a student's freedom of movement.
 It does not include appropriate use of a prescribed medical, orthopedic, or therapeutic device when used as intended, such as to achieve proper body position, balance, or alignment, or to permit a student to safely participate in activities.